googleapis/sdk-platform-java/gapic-generator-java/DEVELOPMENT.md

    ```
    and then rebuild gapic-generator-java (`mvn clean install`).

-## Debugging the Plugin under googleapis with local gapic-generator-java
+## Debugging the Plugin under googleapis with gapic-generator-java

 To debug the generator starting from protobuf compiler plugin